gnperdue/CheatSheets/Git.markdown

     git tag -a {tag name} {hash} -f           # update a tag to be forced to point at a new hash git push origin --tags -f                 # force the new tag onto the server

+Example workflow for creating and pushing a tag:

+    git tag -a R-2_9_0.1 -m "lamp tag for GENIE R-2_9_0 with corrected SVN paths on HepForge" git push origin --tags

 ## Assign Blame

     git blame {file}